ClassPass Review: Is It Worth It?

 - All reservations and cancellations must be made at least 12 hours before the class time.

-- Missed classes or late cancellations will result in the loss of one class allotment and a $20 no-show fee.
+- Missed classes or late cancellations will result in the loss of one class allotment and a $15 late cancellation fee or a$20 no-show fee.

 - To cancel a class, log into the mobile app and do so next to your reservation.